net-riddle/GitOps-workshop/docs/setup.md

 Let's verify that everything is up and running by accessing the web interface of ArgoCD.

-* Get the auto-generated password for the 'admin' user
+- Get the auto-generated password for the 'admin' user
-  `kubectl get secret -n argocd argocd-initial-admin-secret --template={{.data.password}} | base64 --decode`
+  `kubectl get secret -n argocd argocd-initial-admin-secret --template={{.data.password}} | base64 --decode` `kubectl get secret -n argocd argocd-initial-admin-secret -o json`(Windows)
-* Port forward to the Argo CD server.
+- Port forward to the Argo CD server.
 This will bing your local port to ArgoCD
   `kubectl port-forward svc/argocd-server -n argocd 8080:443`
-* Login on [localhost:8080](http://localhost:8080) with username `admin` and password from previous step
+- Login on [localhost:8080](http://localhost:8080) with username `admin` and password from previous step

 ## Login CLI (optional)

 Optionally, you can also install the ArgoCD CLI and then log in using:

 `argocd login localhost:8080`